allen-proxmire/emergence-universe/README.md

 # Emergence Universe (ED‑SIM)
+ED-SIM provides a controlled environment to observe how physical laws are born.

-A sandbox universe for exploring how complex structure emerges from simple event‑based rules.
+It is a sandbox universe for exploring how complex structure emerges from simple event‑based rules.

 This project demonstrates that many motifs associated with physical law can emerge without geometry, fields, or particles — purely from event‑density interactions inside a deterministic micro‑universe.

-ED-SIM provides a controlled environment to observe how physical laws are born.

-Physical laws may be emergent, not fundamental In our universe, we tend to treat physical laws as foundational axioms.
+Physical laws may be emergent, not fundamental.
+In our universe, we tend to treat physical laws as foundational axioms.
 However, the ED-SIM project demonstrates that laws are not "written into" the universe; they are discovered as the inevitable consequences of a system's constraints

 ED‑SIM is not a model of our universe.
 It is a minimal laboratory where the architecture is known, the rules are explicit, and the emergence of law‑like behavior can be observed directly.